csb6/squad-tactical-game/README.md

 select a soldier, click on a destination and have a soldier find the best path there.
 This was fascinating to learn about and implement.

+To play, make sure that you have recent versions of Ruby and Tk installed navigate to the squad-tactical-game folder, and run `ruby project-1.rb`

 ## Controls
 **Left-click on a blue soldier** - Selects that soldier, displaying his stats in the right sidebar.
 Remains selected until you press the deselect soldier button or you perform an action (ex: attacking someone)